maximthomas/gortas/README.md

 # Gortas

 **Gortas** is an API based authentication service, allows adding authentication to your site or service with minimum efforts.
 **Gortas** supports multiple authentication methods across various data sources.
+You can authenticate against your Active Dorectory or other LDAP user directory or use MongoDB.

 It allows building complex authentication processes with various steps and different authentication methods.

-For example, you can build authentication with SMS confirmation code, and the user won't be authenticated until he enters a one-time password sent via SMS.
+For example, you can build login and password authentication with SMS confirmation code, and the user won't be authenticated until he enters a one-time password sent via SMS.

 ## Quick Start with docker-compose